Growing vegetables can be a very satisfying experience. It doesn’t take a lot of effort either if you set up the process correctly at the beginning.

 There are two types of crops from which to choose.
 Depending on what you want to grow, you may need to start seeds sooner in the year, rather than later.
 The types of crops include:

 - Cold weather crops: they like cool weather – peas, kale, kohlrabi, lettuces, broccoli, cauliflower, cabbage, brussel sprouts, spinach, radishes.
-These should be planted in late winter so can mature by the time hot weather arrives.
+These should be planted in late winter so they can mature by the time hot weather arrives.
 As it gets hotter, these plants will either bolt or stop growing.

 - Warm weather crops: Tomatoes, peppers, eggplant, squash, most herbs, corn, melons, cucumbers.
 These are started about 8 weeks before the last frost date.
 Soil and night temperatures below 50 degrees will really hamper these transplants.
 It must be warm enough before you transplant them.